hidr0/js-advanced-project/README.md

 This is our project, yo

-To initialize the database:
+# Setting up the database:
 $ psql postgres

-# CREATE DATABASE multisnake;
+\# CREATE DATABASE multisnake;

-# CREATE USER dummy with encrypted password '123456';
+\# CREATE USER dummy with encrypted password '123456';

-# GRANT ALL PRIVILEGES ON DATABASE multisnake TO dummy;
+\# GRANT ALL PRIVILEGES ON DATABASE multisnake TO dummy;